Protecting Your Comfort In All Kinds of Weather

 If you see ice or other signs of freezing on your outdoor coils, it indicates a problem usually caused by a dirty air filter or a refrigerant leak.
 Our experienced Comfort Temp technicians can check for these and refill refrigerant fluids.

 As with your furnace, if you hear strange, new sounds coming from your heat pump, it needs to be inspected and possibly repaired.

-A deteriorating heat pump will operate in what’s called “rapid cycling,” where the unit continually turns off and on but not completing any of its cycles.
+A deteriorating pump will operate in what’s called “rapid cycling,” where the unit continually turns off and on but not completing any of its cycles.
 You may not notice a difference in your home’s heating or cooling functions, but rapid cycling can wear your heat pump out prematurely and speed up the need for replacement.

 Higher Electric Bill

 You may notice your energy bill is suddenly much higher without any other obvious causes, and your heat pump may be the culprit.
-Damaged coils are just one reason your heat pump may malfunction.
+Damaged coils are just one reason your pump may malfunction.

 Heat Pump Repair With Comfort Temp

 Our Comfort Temp technicians are experts in heat pump installation, maintenance, and repair, keeping Florida homes comfortable for 35 years.